-At December 31, 2013, the carrying value of the outstanding debt represented by the Notes was \$297.2 million, including the remaining unamortized discount of approximately \$3.2 million related to the October Notes and the remaining unamortized premium of approximately \$0.4 million related to the December Notes.
-Based on the quoted market price, the fair value of the Notes was determined to be approximately \$320.8 million at December 31, 2013.
+At December 31, 2014, the carrying value of the outstanding debt represented by the Notes was \$614.7 million, including the remaining unamortized discount of approximately \$2.8 million related to the October Notes and the remaining unamortized premium of approximately \$0.4 million related to the December Notes and \$17.1 million related to the August Notes.
+Based on the quoted market price, the fair value of the Notes was determined to be approximately \$587.6 million at December 31, 2014.

-The fair value of the derivative instruments is computed based on the difference between the prices provided by the fixed-price contracts and forward market prices as of the specified date, as adjusted for basis differentials, and for the Company's swaptions, market implied volatilities of the underlying commodity are also evaluated.
+The fair value of the derivative instruments is computed based on the difference between the prices provided by the fixed-price contracts and forward market prices as of the specified date, as adjusted for basis differentials.
 Forward market prices for oil and natural gas are dependent upon supply and demand factors in such forward market and are subject to significant volatility.

-11. INCOME TAXES
+11. INCOME

+TAXES